 What is it with toxins that shut the weight loss mechanism down?

 As one person starts gaining weight, the toxins get stored in the fat tissues loading the liver.
 Sudden activation of the body’s inactive hormones causes the metabolism to crash and hence weight gain.
 This also results in issues such as liver disease.

 Chemicals in our body systems

 Evidence suggests that an average newborn has 287 chemicals in the umbilical cord blood, of which 217 are considered neurotoxic.
-These include, bisphenol A, flame retardants, and heavy metals.
+These include bisphenol A, flame retardants, and heavy metals.

-Detoxification of the body to loose weight
+Detoxification of the body to lose weight

 In our earlier article on this series, learn more about how toxins get built up in the body.
-The future articles in this series would deal with body’s natural detoxification systems and how to detox naturally.
+The future articles in this series would deal with the body’s natural detoxification systems and how to detox naturally.